 Longstreet Clinic’s specialists are experts when it comes to the diagnosis and treatment of sports injuries.
 Our fellowship-trained sports medicine physicians come from a variety of medical background which enable us to offer patients of all ages and all abilities the specialized care to diagnose, treat and rehab their specific injuries and conditions.

 Sports medicine is a branch of health care that researches and implements medical science in musculoskeletal issues resulting from the strenuous activity of exercise and sport.
 These include problems with tendons, muscle cramps, sprains or ligament damage, broken bones or fractures, shin splints and concussion management.
-At Longstreet Clinic, our sports medicine team consists of providers with training in:
+Our sports medicine team, part of the Longstreet Clinic Neuroscience & Orthopedic Center, consists of providers with training in:

 Whether your injury requires nonsurgical management and rehab or surgical interventions, our comprehensive team is ready serve you.